 Wagnerian Flow [Low Register and High Register]

 This flow study is inspired by melodies and harmonies found in Wagner’s operas, specifically Siegfried and Das Rheingold.
-These long and chromatic melodies are meant to help players with their endurance in both the low and high range of the instrument, and their ability to craft a long phrase with a seemingly endless air supply.
+These long and chromatic melodies are meant to help players with their endurance in both the low and high register of the instrument, and their ability to craft a long phrase with a seemingly endless air supply.

 Dark and Stormy